rpastijn/examples/md-files/adb-send-sms.md

 - SQL Developer connection setup to connect to the instance
 - Worksheet active and connected in SQL Developer
 	- So you can execute statements and commands
-- Authentication key for the service
+- Authentication key for the service (available after account creation)

-> **Hint:** Most of the details needed for this lab are in this online manual.
-The final step, the authentication key, is not as it would allow everyone with access to this lab to send messages.
-Please ask the Oracle staff for the exact location of this key.

 ## Create a procedure that sends an SMS ##